Two ways to move value into the structure

 Donations tax is charged on the value of anything given away for nothing (or for too little).
 It is the donor — not the recipient — who pays it.

-Subject to the provisions of section 56, there shall be paid … a tax (in this Act referred to as donations tax) on the value of any property disposed of (whether directly or indirectly and whether in trust or not) under any donation by any resident …
+Subject to the provisions of section 56, there shall be paid for the benefit of the National Revenue Fund a tax (in this Act referred to as donations tax) on the value of any property disposed of (whether directly or indirectly and whether in trust or not) under any donation by any resident (in this Part referred to as the donor).

 Two definitions do the heavy lifting: what counts as a “donation”, and what counts as “property”.
 Both are read widely, so a gift of cash, a gift of Newco shares, or a waiver of a loan all fall inside the net.